2020 marked a dramatic shift in how people approach work.

 - Offer “stretch” assignments: Encourage employees to take on challenging projects outside their typical responsibilities.

-- Implement leadership development programs: Create programs that specifically target leadership skills development.
+- Implement leadership development programs: Create programs that specifically target leadership skill development.

 The drive to grow is fueled by curiosity, ambition and the quest for meaning.